-- Does Portugal Golden Visa lead to citizenship?
+- Does Golden Visa in Portugal lead to citizenship?

 - How much does Portuguese citizenship cost?

-- Do I need a language test for the Golden Visa?
+- Do I need a language test for Golden Visa program Portugal?

 No, you do not need to pass a language test in order to qualify for the Golden Visa.
 You only have to pass a Portuguese test if you decide to become a permanent resident or citizen in Portugal after five (5) years of holding a Golden Visa.
 You can learn more about the A2 level exam on our Portuguese Language Test Guide.